atlma1/Auto-Grader/README.md

 # Auto Grader
- Use image recognition and Keras to grade papers
+ Use image recognition and Keras to grade papers very much not finished